 - The purchase should move forward, but only with certain criteria in place.

 - The purchase should not move forward.

-The purchaser or Purchasing Agent may be required or encouraged (depending on the specific purchase) to sign and submit the “Department EIT Accessibility Acknowledgement Form” to indicate that they understand the risks of procuring products or services that are inaccessible, either fully or partially.
+The purchaser or Procurement Agent may be required or encouraged (depending on the specific purchase) to sign and submit the “Department EIT Accessibility Acknowledgement Form” to indicate that they understand the risks of procuring products or services that are inaccessible, either fully or partially.
 This document serves as a confirmation that the purchaser understands the policy, and will develop and file internally an Equally Effective Alternative Access Plan (EEAAP).
 This plan should:

 - Accommodate the affected population of visual-, hearing-, motor-, and learning-impaired individuals, among others;